 - check your surface trims.
-You may wish to use the TRIM_AUTO option after reading the documentation for that option.
+It is recommended to use the SERVO_AUTO_TRIM option after reading the documentation for that option.

 - make sure your failsafe settings are setup correctly.
 Try turning off your transmitter with your plane on the ground (and propeller removed or made safe) and check how the plane reacts

 - setup a rally point for a safe place to RTL if needed other than home